willy850329/Balance-Pal/README.md

 * Only the Arduino code is provided here but not the app's code.

-* For more detail, please refer to the PPT file
+* For more detail, please refer to the PPT file: https://drive.google.com/file/d/1Iv8G8rbaXyf-Jm7FIQbnkgYAD3jlQKVi/view?usp=sharing